ls-julien-deruere/ls-julien-deruere/README.md

       Red finalization, adding multiple features (Zoom integration, Zendesk queue...) and making it production ready.
       Also refactored the whole project since it has been developped by an intern.

+      Getting more expertise on tools like Terraform or on K8s platform (Ops knowledge), as I am coming from the Dev world.

 - 2021

       Developing the K8s citizen-operator to initialize citizen inside a K8s cluster (init namespace, role creation etc)